 Who Should Avoid Bee Pollen?

-Bee pollen is best avoided or used only with medical guidance by:
+Bee pollen should generally be avoided or used only under medical supervision in the following groups:

 - Pregnant or breastfeeding women

-- Individuals with asthma or a severe allergic history
+- Individuals with asthma or a history of severe allergic reactions

 Common Mistakes People Make